-1. Set the "Modulation" Control to the position marked "Mod on".
-The control in this position applies power to the generator and at the same time turns on the modulator tube.
-If an unmodulated signal is desired, turn this control to the position marked "Mod off".
+1. Set the Power-Modulation Control to the position marked "Mod. on."
+The control in this position applies power to the generator and at the same time turns on the modulation.
+If an unmodulated signal is desired, turn this control to the position marked "Mod. off."
 2. Insert the antenna lead pin tip of the output cable in the "Med." jack.
 Place the ground wire tip of the cable in the jack marked "Gnd."
 The terminal marked "High" should be used only for preliminary padding when greater signal strength is desired.
 For final accurate padding the terminal marked "Med." should always be used.
 3. Set the tuning indicator of the signal generator to the frequency desired; then turn the band switch to the letter of the scale on which the frequency appears.
 4. Attenuation of the signal is obtained by the multiplier control marked 1, 10, 100, 1000.
 Set the knob at the point which will give sufficient signal input to the receiver.
 Complete control of this level from maximum to minimum is then obtained by the variable "attenuator" control located above the "multiplier" control.
 When the "High" jack is used the multiplier control has no effect on the signal.
+5. When adjusting I-F circuits connect a 0.1 mfd. condenser between the antenna lead of the output cable and the grid of the tube in the receiver.